BTBurke/k8sresource/README.md

-# Memcalc
+# K8Sresource

-This package contains a few utility functions for converting Kubernetes-style memory definitions between their string and float64 equivalents, and for doing simple math operations.
+This package contains a few utility functions for converting Kubernetes-style memory and cpu definitions between their string and numeric equivalents, and for doing simple math operations.

 Example: